thatguystone/cog/README.md

 # cog [![Build Status](https://github.com/thatguystone/cog/workflows/test/badge.svg)](https://github.com/thatguystone/cog/actions)

 Cog is a collection of utils for golang that I tend to use across many of my projects.
-Rather than building new cogs everywhere, I've just consolidated them all here.
-Cogs for everyone!

 ### Modules